Cue Cards Samples with band 8 answers

 Model Answer 3:

-Entrepreneurship or starting a business is not a “thing” for everybody due to a lot of reasons.
+Entrepreneurship or starting a business is not a “thing” for everybody for a lot of reasons.
 Of course, when it comes to one of my female cousins, who is an entrepreneur to the core, it is not a very difficult thing.
 And today here, I would like to share her story.

-So, why I described her as “an entrepreneur”?
+So, why I have described her as “an entrepreneur”?
 Well, trust me, I have my reasons.
 Besides, what would you call a person when she barely started high school at the age of 11/12 while already starting to sell her homemade cookies and candies to her friends at school?!
 Not only that, but she also earned a good amount (“good” for a 13/14 years old child, of course) of money by training bicycle riding other children of her age.
 In this way, she tried at least 6/7 businesses before graduating from high school.

 Of course, her parents and grandparents, all of whom were either involved with agriculture/farming or service persons, didn’t exactly want her to take business as her profession.
 So, she got herself a job as a marketing manager after finishing her graduation, only to find out that she was too independent-minded and free-spirited to work for anybody or any “boss”.